Alysoun/PrevueSync/README.md

 # ChronoSync

-High-performance native Windows folder synchronizer with differential sync, preview, pruning with undo, and a dark-themed GUI.
+Native Windows folder synchronizer with differential sync, preview, pruning with undo, and a dark-themed GUI.

 **Design goal:** confidence before execution — know exactly what will happen before files are touched.